Interceptor Containers

 Create

-1. Click Create on the main screen and select to create a container from the internally-deployed image or an external image.
+- Click Create on the main screen and select to create a container from Internal Interceptor Image or External Docker Image Reference.

-• From Internal Interceptor Image: Select the desired image from the list and pick its installed version from the list (labeled with green indicator).
+- From Internal Interceptor Image: Select the desired Interceptor Image from the list and pick its installed version from the list (labeled with green indicator).

-• From Docker Image Reference: Provide the URL of the external Docker image you want to use.
+- External Docker Image Reference: Provide the URI of the external Docker image you want to use.

-2. Specify properties and click Finish to create the container.
+- Specify ID, Display Name and Description properties and click Finish to create the container.

 Configuration